MatthewKosloski/student-information-system/README.md

 # Student Information System

-A command-line interface (CLI) that enables Students and Instructors to perform various tasks.
+A command-line interface (CLI) that enables Students and Instructors to perform various tasks..

 ## About